RedisLabs/redislabs-docs/content/rs/administering/database-operations/creating-database.md

 1. If you would like the database to be a [**replica of**]({{< relref "/rs/administering/intercluster-replication/replica-of.md" >}}) one or more databases, you can define the source databases with which this database will synchronize on an ongoing basis.
-1. If you would like to encrypt the connection to the database endpoint with SSL encryption, you have to enter the contents of the client certificate to the **SSL client authentication** field.
-For additional details, refer to [Securing client connection with SSL]({{< relref "/rs/administering/designing-production/security/client-connections.md" >}}).
+1. If you would like to [encrypt the connection to the database endpoint] ({{< relref "/rs/administering/designing-production/security/client-connections.md" >}}) with TLS encryption, you have to enter the contents of the client certificate to the **TLS** field.
 1. Specify whether to perform a **periodic back up** of the database.
     For additional details, refer to [Database
     backup]({{< relref "/rs/administering/database-operations/database-backup.md" >}}).